HermanToothrot10/qubic-capital-manual/docs/proposals/allop.md

 ## Execution outcome

-The new allocation applies to future revenue distributions.
+If approved, the new allocation becomes effective after one full epoch and applies to future revenue distributions starting from the following epoch.
+For example, if approved at the end of epoch 200, it becomes effective at the start of epoch 202.